 Sound FX

-Tura’s program Sound FX explores music, story, cultural knowledge, and language through long term collaborations with education and community partners in the Fitzroy Valley.
+The Sound FX program brings together music, story, cultural knowledge, and language through long-term collaborations with education and community partners in the Fitzroy Valley.

-These creative collaborations support the revitalisation of local Aboriginal languages whilst developing new cultural works for performance, education and wider distribution, and create new opportunities for community members to develop their music skills and make music together in diverse ways.
+At its heart, Sound FX supports the revitalisation of local Aboriginal languages while developing opportunities for performance, education, and the wider sharing of new cultural works.
+The program creates space for community members to expand their musical skills and make music together in diverse and meaningful ways.

 Gillian Howell